n4bb12/7d2d-modlets/src/ZombieJumpRange/README.md

-- Decreased the jump range by 33%, fat zombies cannot jump as far
+- Decreases the jump range by 33%, fat zombies cannot jump as far